Skips1/Skips1/README.md

-#### Let me tell you a little about myself.
+#### Let me tell you a little bit about myself.

-I am 20 years old.
-I live in the province of Canakkale, Turkey.
-I have been dealing with cryptocurrencies for 2 years.
-In the first year of the 2-year period, I devoted myself to investments, and in the second year, I dealt with testnets.
-I'm currently trying to create nodes in new networks and become a developer.
-I really love what I do, I'm so happy to be here.
+I am 21 years old.
+I live in the province of Çanakkale.
+I have been dealing with cryptocurrencies for 3 years.
+In the first year of the 3-year process, I devoted myself to investments, and in the 3rd year, I dealt with testnets.
+I am currently trying to create nodes in new networks and become a developer.
+I really love what I do, I'm very happy to be here.
 I am aware that I have many shortcomings, I will work hard to improve myself.
-Thank you for visiting my profile, that's all for now.
+Thanks for visiting my profile, that's it for now.

 See you...